 To get this chip working with Arduino IDE, you will need an external 16MHz crystal or resonator, a 5V supply, and a serial connection.
 If you are not comfortable doing this, we recommend purchasing the Arduino Uno board that has all of these built into the board.

-Note: This contains the bootloader used on the Arduino Uno, with small modifications to work more reliably with different serial connection options (mainly the FTDI).
+Note: This microcontroller is in fact the ATmega328P, not the original ATmega328 and contains the bootloader used on the Arduino Uno, with small modifications to work more reliably with different serial connection options (mainly the FTDI).
 Check the link below for more information.

 It works just like my uno.
 I was able to put it in my uno and program it then put it right in the project I was working on and it worked just fine.